on all orders over £25

 Well the night before the big day was finally here.
-I'd checked all my gear one last time then it was off to bed with the alarm set for 4.30am!
+I'd checked all my carp fishing gear one last time then it was off to bed with the alarm set for 4.30am!
 As usual I hardly slept and was up and the car loaded by 4am so I started my journey down.
 I hadn't put much thought into how I would fish it because we were drawing for peg's at 9am and I never complicate my fishing, always keeping it within my capability when I'm fishing such a water as the Nash Church Lake.

 Over the years I've tried all sorts of different styles of carp fishing rigs and methods but always come back to what I know best and just keep it simple.
 Anyway I arrived at Nash HQ at 8am and because it was bank holiday Monday no one was there so I just chilled till all the others turned up.